Univariate (statistics): Graphical methods

-The most frequently used graphical illustrations for univariate data are:
+Frequently used graphical illustrations for univariate data include:

 Frequency distribution tables

 Frequency is how many times a number occurs.
-The frequency of an observation in statistics tells us the number of times the observation occurs in the data.
+The frequency of an observation in statistics indicates the number of times the observation occurs in the data.
 For example, in the following list of numbers {1, 2, 3, 4, 6, 9, 9, 8, 5, 1, 1, 9, 9, 0, 6, 9}, the frequency of the number 9 is 5 (because it occurs 5 times in this data set).

 Bar charts

 A bar chart is a graph consisting of rectangular bars.
 These bars actually represents number or percentage of observations of existing categories in a variable.
 The length or height of bars gives a visual representation of the proportional differences among categories.

 Histograms

-Histograms are used to estimate distribution of the data, with the frequency of values assigned to a value range called a bin.
+Histograms are used to estimate the distribution of the data, with the frequency of values assigned to a value range called a bin.

 Pie charts

 A pie chart is a circle divided into portions that represent the relative frequencies or percentages of a population or a sample belonging to different categories.